Travel Insurance for Church Groups

 Jason Stolz CLTC, CRPC

-At Diversified Insurance Brokers, we work with churches, faith-based nonprofits, and schools across the country to build travel insurance strategies that fit their trip style and budget.
+At Diversified Insurance Brokers, we work with churches, faith-based nonprofits, and schools across the country to build travel insurance strategies that fit the trip style and budget.
 That might mean a one-time policy for a single mission trip, an annual plan for frequent travelers, or layering travel coverage with existing group health insurance or church liability policies.

 Get Travel Insurance for Your Church Group